We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Your response will help us improve the site and the experience we offer to visitors.

 Some of the principal treatments carried out by Mr Stuart Mercer at Spire include:

-Mr Mercer is an upper gastro-intestinal surgeon with a specialist interest in gallstone disease, anti-reflux surgery and hernia repairs.
-He has particular expertise in the management of cancer of the stomach and oesophagus.
-He performs the vast majority of his operations using laparoscopic techniques (‘keyhole surgery’); this usually leads to small scars, less pain and a quicker recovery after surgery.
+I am an upper gastro-intestinal surgeon with a specialist interest in gallstone disease, anti-reflux surgery and hernia repairs.
+I have particular expertise in the management of cancer of the stomach and oesophagus.
+I perform the vast majority of my operations using laparoscopic techniques ("keyhole surgery").
+This usually leads to small scars, less pain and a quicker recovery after surgery.

-He now works as a Consultant General and Upper Gastro-Intestinal Surgeon at Queen Alexandra Hospital, Portsmouth.
-He offers personal, quality treatment throughout the patient pathway, and believes that attention to detail is the key to successful surgery.
+I offer personal, quality treatment throughout the patient pathway, and believe that attention to detail is the key to successful surgery.

 Laparoscopic hernia repair, laparoscopic cholecystectomy, laparoscopic anti-reflux surgery, oesophageal cancer surgery, gastric cancer surgery.

 Consultant General and Upper GI Surgeon, Queen Alexandra Hospital, Portsmouth.Back to top

 My main hobbies are running, cycling and mountaineering.
 I have climbed 13 of the 4000m peaks of the Alps, and have ran three marathons.
 My wife is an anaesthetist in Southampton, and my two small sons keep me young.Back to top

 |Private secretary||Philippa Williams|

 Redbridge-based Spire London East Hospital has been upgraded to a ‘Good’ rating following an inspection by the Care Qual…